 Although the Company does not intend to be subject to U.S. federal income tax with respect to its net income, income derived by the Company may be subject to U.S. federal withholding or other similar taxes.
 The Company may be subject to (i) U.S. federal withholding or similar taxes in respect of certain payments of U.S. source income, such as dividend or substitute dividend payments and (ii) U.S. federal withholding imposed under FATCA (as discussed in more detail below), and such withholding or other similar taxes may not be grossed up.
 Notwithstanding the foregoing, there can be no assurance that income derived by the Company will not become subject to U.S. federal withholding or other similar taxes as a result of changes in law, contrary conclusions by the IRS, or other causes.
-In that event, such withholding or other similar taxes could be applied retroactively to fees or other income previously received by the Company.
-To the extent that U.S. federal withholding or other similar taxes are imposed and not paid through withholding, the Company may be directly liable to the taxing authority to pay such taxes.
+In that event, such withholding or other similar taxes are imposed and not paid through withholding, the Company may be directly liable to the taxing authority to pay such taxes.